 Middle School to High School Transition-Part 2

-In part one of this series Middle School to High School Transition we looked at the tougher academic standards that students face in high school.
-We discussed why students may not do as well grade-wise in high school as they did in middle school.
-In this part, we will talk about the increased competition that takes place in high school.
+In part one of this series Middle School to High School Transition, we looked at the more demanding academic standards students face in high school.
+We discussed why students might not do as well grade-wise in high school as in middle school.
+In this part, we will talk about the increased competition in high school.